 - Pay owner-operators reasonable compensation (market rate) via guaranteed payments (for partnerships) or payroll (for S-corps/C-corps)

 - Don’t pay employees outside of payroll.
 If they need to get paid in advance, then write a check with “Employee Advance” written on it.

 And if, at any point, you feel we’re not fulfilling our purpose of liberating you from uncertainty and stress, please get in touch with our CEO to provide feedback.
 Your experience is important to us.

 To get where you want to be, you need great tech behind you.
 You can think of these systems as the engine that powers you and your business forward.
 The most important ones we use are:

 This is the bridge between your restaurant’s operations and its finance function.
 It helps us collect and present your financial data in a meaningful way, including imported sales from your POS and expense data from invoices and receipts.
 It can also be linked directly to QBO so your data stays as up to the minute as possible and you can access daily insights into your restaurant.

-IPM powered by Karbon houses every single task and email that gets executed by the Fork, along with start dates and due dates.
+Karbon houses every single task and email that gets executed by the Fork, along with start dates and due dates.
 It helps us collaborate with you as seamlessly as possible while avoiding information silos or missing tasks.